Sourdough Frequently Asked Questions

 Why can’t I call ahead to order?

 We’re just not there.
 And honestly, for the reasons above we might never be.
-The best place to eat a slice?
-At the Center of the Universe!
+If you’re looking to grab and go, we always have Bake at Home Pizzas in the retail space.